eurozulu/commandgo/README.md

 `>mycode host http://www.spoofer.org/ --debug`
 is the same as the above.

+*Tags*
 Fields can be marked with a tag to give them names, other than their field name, as well as alternative names.
->> `Debug bool 'flag:"debug, d"'`
-(Note incorrect outer quotes, but can't get tag /raw string quotes into mark down /-)
+``Debug bool ` `` ``flag:"debug, d"` ``

 This marks the field with two names, 'debug' and 'd', both `--debug` and `--d` will set the Debug field.

+*Data types*
 There is no limit to the number of parameters on a method however for every parameter there must be a corrisponding argument given on the command line.
-Slices are supported therefore go, optional paramters are supported as a result.
+Slices are supported vario/optional parameters will be supported in the future.
 Most data types can be mapped to, from sensible values, even some structs.
-URLs are supported as seen in the example, but also any struct which can parse json or encoded text, which they decode form the argument.
+`url.URL` is supported as seen in the example, as is `time.Time`, but also any struct which can parse json or encoded text, which they decode from the argument string value.
-The json argument can be passed as a string json form.
+e.g. The json argument can be passed as a string json form.

 Obviously the base types, string, int, bool and float as well as slices.
-Not sure about maps yet.
+Not sure about maps yet, as they could be just json objects.

 Part of the 'magic' is the mapping of data types from the string arguments, into the relevant type for the struct it maps to.
 Using go's `reflect` package, Mainline matches the signatures of each field or method with the arguments available and attempts to convert the string arguments into data type which match those signatures.